defold/tutorial-war-battles/README.md

     end
     ```
     1. The function `on_message()` gets called whenever a message is posted to this script component.
     2. Check if the message posted has the hashed name (or id) "animation_done".
-The engine runtime sends this message whenever a sprite animation initiated with "play_animation" from this script has completed.
+The engine runtime sends this message whenever a sprite animation initiated with `sprite.play_flipbook()` from this script has completed.
     3. When the animation is done, delete the current game object.

 Run the game.